Chocolate Ganache

 Instructions

-- Fill a medium sized pot 1/3 of the way with water.
+- Double boiler method – Fill a medium sized pot 1/3 of the way with water.
 Bring to a boil.
-Place a heat-proof bowl on top and add the ingredients in it.
+Place a heat-proof bowl on top and turn the heat to low.
+Add all the ingredients into the bowl.
 Gently mix until mixture is completely melted and smooth.

 12 comments